blogramadhan/data-science/slides/04_session4_advanced.md

 ## Latihan

 1. **Data Cleaning**
-   - Handle missing values in your dataset
+   - Tangani nilai yang hilang in your dataset
    - Detect and treat outliers
    - Create new features from existing columns